mauritz2/100-days-of-code/log.md

 **Learnings:**
 * There's something I don't understand about return data after a fetch.
 It always returns a promise, even when it looks like the then()s are chained correctly.
 The thing that always works is setting the state at the inner-most loop.

+### Day 31: November 24, 2022

+**Today's Progress**: Back from some time travelling without a laptop.
+Watched some videos on CSS and continued on the running app.
+First pass at the app using json-server is close to done.

+**Learnings:**
+* CSS properties
+  * ```line-height``` sets the height between lines.
+The default in most browsers seems to be around 1.1-1.4.
+Headers can look much better with a lower line-height.
+Parragraphs can look better with a larger line height.
+  * ```gap``` can be used in a grid to easily create space between cells
+  * ```is()``` and ```where()``` applies CSS to all the items in a list of selector.
+Used to write more compect CSS.
+  * The HTML attribute ```srcset``` is used to dynamically change images based on media queries
+* Updating a specific value at a URL is not easily done in REST.
+But one way to do it is through PATCH.
+The most common pattern is to do a GET, update the object, and then PUT it back.
+This was helpful: https://www.mnot.net/blog/2012/09/05/patch.
+Apparently JSON Merge Patch can also be used (?)
+*